biodunduke/ServoMotorDriver/README.md

 ![Enclosure](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/images/enclosure.jpeg)

+View the video of the final view [here](https://biodunduke.github.io/ServoMotorDriver/#video-enclosure)

 ### Unit Testing
 For this project, I ensured that there was no short from the PCB to the RPi.
 I also ensured that I modified the necessary part of the sample code provided by Adafruit (channel #, pulse frequency, I2C address) for it to run.